-What kind of teacher should teach this?
+What kind of teacher should teach Global Perspectives?

-That said, it is sensible to have teacher(s) with a coordination role.
-This could be at school level or year group level depending on the size of the school and their implementation of the programme.
+We recommend that one teacher takes on a coordination role.
+This could be at school level or year group level depending on the size of the school and the approach to implementation.

 Do you offer any teacher training?
 My teachers are not trained to deliver a programme like this.

 Yes, training for Global Perspectives is available to book from our events and training calendar.
 Face-to-face training and online are available.